This post was created by Epidemic Sound and published as a sponsored article.

 Luckily, there is a simpler way to work.
 Epidemic Sound, the world’s leading soundtracking platform for content creation, is built around the principle that the music a creator uses should travel with the content without losing its commercial rights along the way.
 It is a license-at-the-source model, where every right needed for commercial use is settled upstream with the artist.

-Creators pay for a subscription and gain access to their artist-created catalog, which clears the headaches of surprise Content ID claims and retroactive demonetization.
+Creators pay for a subscription and gain access to their human-created catalog, which clears the headaches of surprise Content ID claims and retroactive demonetization.
 The globally cleared soundtracks and sound effects, spanning 400 genres, sit alongside AI-powered workflow tools that embed audio directly into the creative process.

 Without that structure, here is what might happen